Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Far-IR Continuum Polarimetry with PRIMA

 \section{Far-IR Continuum Polarimetry with PRIMA}

+PRIMA and PRIMAger are designed to enable polarimetric imaging in at least two FIR bands with a polarization sensitivity of $\leq$0.03\,MJy/sr ($5\sigma$) in each band, per $27^{\prime\prime} \times 27^{\prime\prime}$ (FWHM) resolution element and over a 10\,sq.\,arcmin region, within a 2\,hr observation.

-PRIMA will feature a 1.8\,m diameter, cryogenic telescope delivering a field of view of $42'\times24'$ to its multi-wavelength, broad-band ($R = \lambda/\Delta\lambda = 4$--$10$) mapping instrument PRIMAger.
-The PRIMAger Polarimetric Imager (PPI) half of the instrument offers four focal plane detector arrays operating simultaneously with $R \approx 4$ centered at $\lambda$ = 91, 125, 165, and 232\,$\mu$m.
-Each detector array has an instantaneous field of view of $\sim 4'\times4'$.
+To achieve this science requirement, PRIMA will feature a 1.8\,m diameter, cryogenic telescope delivering a field of view of $42'\times24'$ to its multi-wavelength, broad-band ($R = \lambda/\Delta\lambda = 4$--$10$) mapping instrument PRIMAger.
+The PRIMAger Polarimetric Imager (PPI) half of the instrument offers four focal plane detector arrays operating simultaneously with $R \approx 4$ centered at $\lambda$ = 92, 125, 165, and 235\,$\mu$m.
+Each detector array has an instantaneous field of view of $\sim\!
+4'\times 4'$.
 Two mapping modes are foreseen for PRIMAger: for objects smaller than the telescope field of view, a beam-steering mirror (BSM) moves the instrument field of view within the telescope field of view, while for degree-sized fields, a combination of scanning with the observatory and the BSM will be employed.

-The BSM inherits from a similar device operating on Herschel/PACS \citep{Krause2006}.
+The BSM design is based on a similar device operating on Herschel/PACS \cite{Krause2006}.
 It is a two-axis mirror allowing full exploration of the telescope field of view in any direction.
-The current design of the BSM allows for a maximum speed of 1000\,\arcsec/s on the sky and maximum acceleration of 10,000\,\arcsec/s$^2$.
-The BSM also hosts a location for an internal calibration source that is used to track detector gain variations during operations and to calibrate detector nonlinearity, as was done for Herschel/SPIRE \citep{Bendo2013}.
+The current design of the BSM allows for a maximum speed of 1000\,$^{\prime\prime}$/s on the sky and maximum acceleration of 10,000\,$^{\prime\prime}$/s$^2$.
+The BSM also hosts a location for an internal calibration source that is used to track detector gain variations during operations and to calibrate detector nonlinearity, as was done for Herschel/SPIRE \cite{Bendo2013}.

 The focal plane arrays consist of KID detector pixels, where each pixel is the combination of a KID and a microlens that focuses the incoming light on the collecting or absorbing element of the detector.
 Pixels are arranged in a hexagonal pattern, achieving maximum packing, and the optical design is such that an $F\lambda$ sampling is realized.
 A single pixel is sensitive to a single polarization direction; therefore to sample the polarization information completely, pixels sensing three different orientations, each rotated from the other by 120$^{\circ}$, are placed in the focal plane, in a mixed pattern.